jakobwamani/kamanyire/README.md

 # Retriview view
 But to retriev the view in the way that i wanted i had to used some template tags

+# CRUD mixtures
+Now its from mixtures that we get products
 References
 DJANGO CRUD
 https://www.geeksforgeeks.org/django-crud-create-retrieve-update-delete-function-based-views/